-- Check top travel blogs with relevant experiences and expertise.
+- Check travel blogs with relevant experiences and travel tips.

 Packing the essentials will bring you peace of mind.
-For a first trip, I reckon it’ll be perfectly ok even if you overpack, be it clothes or shoes or medicine or even your favorite pillows that will bring you comfort.
+For your first solo trip, it’ll be perfectly ok even if you overpack, be it clothes or shoes or medicine or even your favorite pillows that will bring you comfort.

-6. Research 3G Options (if you really can’t live without Internet)
+6. Research Mobile Data Options (if you really can’t live without Internet)

 In Singapore, we get access to high-speed Internet wherever we go.
 It is actually very impossible for me to imagine going through days without being online.
 If you really need 3G wherever you go, the general guideline is, research 3G availability options ahead for the cities you’ll be at.